 Our people are our voluntary Board members and our paid staff, who together have shown resilience and dedication throughout our recent changes.
-Over the past 6 months or so we have had an interim senior manager whilst we have reviewed and confirmed our strategy for the next 3 years.
+Over the past year we have had an interim senior manager whilst we have reviewed and confirmed our strategy for the term of this business plan.
 Our structure includes:

-- Chief Executive - Housing Services Housing Manager and 3 Housing Officers - Estates and Ancillary Services Estates & Ancillary Services Manager, 1 Maintenance Officer and 1 Maintenance Administration Assistant.
-Also 2 Handy Person Officers and 1 Care and Repair Officer - Corporate Services Head of Corporate Service, 1 Finance Officer, 1 Finance Assistant, 1 Corporate Officer, 2 Customer Services Assistants, and 2 Modern Apprentices - Energy Advice 1 Energy Advisor (employed under PHA with Keep Scotland Beautiful funding but working under PCE brand)
+- Acting Chief Executive - Housing Services Housing Manager and 3 Housing Officers - Estates and Ancillary Services Estates & Ancillary Services Manager, 1 Maintenance Officer and 1 Maintenance Administration Assistant.
+Also 2 Handy Person Officers and 1 Care and Repair Officer - Corporate Services - Head of Corporate Services, 1 Finance Officer, 1 Finance Assistant, 1 Corporate Officer, 2 Customer Service Assistants, and 2 Trainees

-Over the next 3 years we will continue to develop a strong team of talented and committed people.
+Over the remaining term of this business plan we will continue to develop a strong team of talented and committed people.
 This will include a review and update of our Board training plan, introducing team building activities for Board and staff, strengthening our staff appraisal processes and enhancing the work of the Staff Action Group.
 We will embed regular staff training sessions as well as learning visits to other organisations and use these to introduce and support new procedures in service delivery.